Bern849/skills-introduction-to-github/field, enter PROFILE.md

-Welcome to my GitHub profile!
+Welcome  GitHub profile!

+This is edit from Laptop!